bdrouvot/bdrouvot.github.io/_posts/2021-09-30-report-long-recovery-conflict-wait-times-with-PostgreSQL-14.md

 It means this could be difficult to diagnose where the recovery lag is coming from (if any).

-And that's where the new parameter comes into play, byt setting it to `on` you would get things like:
+And that's where the new parameter comes into play, by setting it to `on` you would get things like:

 	LOG:  recovery still waiting after 1024.777 ms: recovery conflict on snapshot
 	DETAIL:  Conflicting process: 10156.